LohiyaH/Real-Estate-Price-Forecast/README.md

 Visit `http://127.0.0.1:5000` in your web browser to access the application.

 ## Dataset
-The dataset used for training the model is sourced from [Kaggle](https://www.kaggle.com/datasets/rohanrao/house-prices-in-india).
+The dataset used for training the model is sourced from Kaggle .
 It includes various features such as:
 - Location
 - Size (in square feet)
 - Number of bedrooms